paulo101977/esp32_nesemu/README.rst

 SD Card settings
 ----------------

 You have the option to enable SD Card support (see the platformio.ini file) via "CONFIG_SD_CARD".
 If you define this variable then also assign the pins for the SPI bus as well.
-If you do not define this option it will default to SPIFFS on the SRAM, which requires re-flashing the partition.
+If you do not define this option it will default to SPIFFS on the SRAM, which requires re-flashing the partition to update the files.
 SD Card support, on the other hand, just requires putting the "roms.txt" file and roms in the root folder of the SD Card.
+It's also a lot faster so you should expect little or no lag in games that make frequent SRAM updates like Zelda.

    ======  ===========  ===============================
    SD_PIN  DESCRIPTION  CONSTANT